 5. All charges shown on the account are payable in advance of the course.
 (Please refer to details of fees on the accompanying sheet).
 Non-payment of fees gives the College the right to end the student’s course and exclude him or her from the College premises.
 Interest will be charged at 1% per week on any outstanding accounts until payment is made in full.

 6. Should any student leave the College before the completion of his or her course one full term’s notice in writing must be given by both the parent (or guardian) and the student, otherwise one term’s fees must be paid in lieu of proper notice.
 In the case of students from overseas holding visas who leave before completion of their course the relevant immigration authorities will be informed.
 The College is unable to refund any fees when students are absent due to accident or illness.
 Students are accepted by the College on the basis that they must reach their objective of university entrance through the College provision of courses.
 Therefore students on such courses as English Language Preparation courses and high school certificate (GCSE) courses are automatically enrolled to progress on to matriculation courses of A Level or University Foundation.
-The student must therefore give the standard term’s notice if they do not wish to progress further at the College.
+The parent/guardian must therefore give the standard term’s notice if they do not wish to progress further at the College.

 7. The parent or guardian is responsible for any additional costs that a student may incur during the course of study, including textbooks, stationery, external examination fees and excursions and activities.
 These will be charged retrospectively.
 The College will (without prejudice to any other remedy available to it) have in respect of all unpaid fees or other costs due from a parent or guardian a lien on all property, personal or otherwise in the possession of a student for whatever purpose and whether worked upon or not and be entitled on the expiration of not less than 14 days’ notice in writing to the student and parent or guardian to dispose of such property and to apply the proceeds towards satisfaction of such unpaid fees or other costs.

-8. Students who fail to co-operate with the College, for example, by failing to complete work or indulging in anti-social behaviour, will be subject to the College Rules and Regulations and the College’s Disciplinary Procedure, details of which are given to all students and parent prior to arrival at the College.
+8. Students who fail to co-operate with the College, for example, by failing to complete work or indulging in anti-social behaviour, will be subject to the College Rules and Regulations and the College’s Disciplinary Procedure, details of which are given to all students and parents prior to arrival at the College.
 Students who repeatedly break the College rules and/or regulations or who commit a single offence of a serious nature will be liable to permanent exclusion from the College.
 In such instances no refund of the relevant term’s fees will be made and any invoiced but unpaid fees become payable.

 9. Brooke House shall not be liable for either death or personal injury suffered by any student except as may arise through the negligence of Brooke House.